RMSC to host documentary premier of 1800s Rochester businesswoman

 Some of her more famous clientele included Woodrow Wilson, Jacqueline Kennedy, and Susan B. Anthony.

-To retell her forgotten story, RMSC will be hosting the premier of “The Marvelous Martha” a documentary of Harper’s extraordinary life.
+To retell her forgotten story, RMSC will be hosting the premiere of “The Marvelous Martha” a documentary of Harper’s extraordinary life.

 The showing will take place on Tuesday, June 21 at 7 p.m., with doors opening at 6:30 p.m.